cortexsystems/cortex-app-tutorial/README.md

 }
 ```

-In the above flow, whenever we receive the `prepare()` request, we start to work on the content with `prepareSomeContent()`. _It is **very important** for the apps to use only offline content when it is visible on the screen_.
+In the above flow, whenever we receive the `prepare()` request, we start to work on the content with `prepareSomeContent()`. _It is **very important** for an app to use only offline content when visible on the screen_.
 Otherwise, the app might end up displaying partial content when it is visible on screen.
-Once it is guarateed that all the content is stored on disk, the app can generate the actual view function and pass it to the player.
+Once all the content is stored on the disk, the app can generate the actual view function and pass it to the player.
 Here is the actual `prepare()` code of this app:

 ```javascript
 prepare(offer) {